fauziw2713/day30/README.md

 - List comprehension with ***if*** condition
 - List comprehension with *Nested Loops*

-# Errors in Python
+## Errors in Python
-Python has two types of eror based on their occurrence
+Python has two types of errors based on their occurrence
 - Syntax Errors
 - Logical Errors (exceptions)